carloskiki/pulldown-latex/README.md

 3. More complete renderer
 4. Rigorous trim start of strings
 5. Math environments
-6. Even more Quirky Stuff
+6. Even more quirky stuff
     - [ ] `\sideset` command (using `mmultiscripts`?)
     - [ ] things at the bottom of primitive file in comments